Get the e-book:

 Aahana didn’t see an insignia or a belt that might hold a scanner or weapon.
 He was big enough to be a camp guard, but he didn’t dress the part.

-Aahana looked to Matt to coordinate her plan, but he was too busy smiling at the man beside the campfire.
+She looked to Matt to see if he was thinking what she was thinking, but he was busy smiling at the man beside the campfire.

-“We have much to say before dinner.
-Prima has a word for our Hispanic families.”
+“We have much to say before dinner, but first, Prima has a word for our Hispanic families.”
 He moved two steps away from the fire.

 The crowd mumbled, “Prima,” then dropped to whispers.